-- It is required that all cell phones must be turned off during class.
-The device should neither be seen nor heard during class.
+- It is required that all cell phones must not cause a disruption during class.
 Voice mail and text messages may be retrieved during breaks. - If a cell phone rings, it is considered a "disruption" to the class.
-Due to the disruption the student has created, the student with the phone will be asked to leave the classroom until the next break occurs.
+Due to the disruption the student has created, the student with the phone may be asked to leave the classroom.
 The time the student is out of the classroom is considered an unexcused absence.
 Any material covered, quizzes, or exams missed will not be allowed to be made up. - Please verify with each instructor, at the beginning of the clinical rotation, the cell phone policy for the specific clinical site.
 If allowed, cell phones are to be utilized ONLY for retrieval of information related to medications, labs/diagnostics, and pathophysiology.
 This information must be retrieved under the direction or supervision of the instructor.
-The cell phone must remain on "silent" and out of sight of patients and their families.
+The cell phone must remain on "silent" and out of sight of clients and their families.
 If a disruption occurs due to a cell phone or electronic communication device, the student will be dismissed from the clinical experience.
 This will result in an unexcused absence.
 (See "Policies for Clinical Experience" in the Student Nurse Handbook.)